shoeffner/ann3depth/docs/documentation.md

 mathematical models and data flows to allow for optimized computation.
 We used version 1.3r of the Python API (documentation can be found [here](https://www.tensorflow.org/api_docs/python/)) to implement the models presented in the papers.
-Conceptually TensorFlow requires the User to build a computational graph - a recipe for the data and the operations applied to it.
+Conceptually TensorFlow requires the user to build a computational graph - a recipe for the data and the operations applied to it.
 The nodes in the graph are either tensors, multi-dimensional arrays that contain the data, or operations, that compute a function given some input tensors.
 As